larammerce/docs/8.x/core-concepts/admin-requests.md

 ```

-In order to determine whether the request is an admin erea or not, all of these functions need to incorporate a detection mechanism.
+In order to determine whether the request is in the admin erea or not, all of these functions need to incorporate a detection mechanism.
 This can be achieved by utilizing two functions, namely `setInAdminArea` and `isInAdminArea`, which are located within the `AdminRequestService.php` file.
 To access these functions, navigate to the following path: `Larammerce/app/Utils/CMS/AdminRequestService.php`.

 ```php{5}